-Welcome to Hangzhou International School (HIS) for the school year 2021-2022.
+Welcome to Hangzhou International School (HIS) for the school year 2022-2023 and our new campus.
+We are delighted to finally have the opportunity to experience this new space and truly make it our own.
 The HIS community is warm, welcoming, and active, while our teachers are passionate, capable, and caring.
 Since 2001, HIS has provided expatriate students from over 50 nations worldwide with the highest standard of educational experiences.
 We are excited to be celebrating our 20th anniversary this year.